SirCyirx/c-weaponlicense/README.md

 ```
 ensure ox_lib
 ensure qb-core
-ensure qb-inventory or lj-inventory
+ensure qb-inventory or lj-inventory or ox_inventory
-ensure qb-target
+ensure qb-target or ox_target
 ensure c-buylicense
 ```

 # Commands
-- /firearmban id -- this will stop that person from being able to buy a weapon license again until the ban has been removed. this also removes any weapon license that they have
+- /weaponban playerid   -- police can use this command to ban or unban from being able to buy a weapon license.
+Conifg option
+- /weapongrant playerid -- police can use this command to grant someone to get a weapon license or ungrant someone from being able to get a weapon license.
+Conifg option
-- /removefirearmban id -- this will unban who ever gets banned from /firearmban and then they will be allowed to buy a weapon license again
+- /weapongranted        -- players can use this command to check if they have been granted the option to buy a weapon license
+- /weaponbanned         -- players can use this command to check if they have been banned from buying a weapon license